JTB Consulting is South Africa's Leading Business Plan Company

 Companies engage in structured brainstorming, which can be supported by a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis.
 The SWOT methodology has advantages, such as its use to address various business issues, making it a desirable tool to support some brainstorming sessions.
 However, the tool’s disadvantages, such as the subjective analysis of an issue, make it less desirable for others.

-50 Important Questions to Ask in Your SWOT Analysis.
-JTB Consulting
+JTB Consulting | 50 Important Questions to Ask in Your SWOT Analysis | 5 Star Google Reviews Jtb Consulting Business Planner Of Choice Since 2006

 Use the following free Checklist to start your SWOT Analysis.

-SWOT Analysis Checklist 2022
+JTB Consulting’s SWOT Analysis Checklist for 2025

 The “S” in SWOT Analysis — Strengths (Internal, Positive Attributes of Your Business)